os11k/os11k.github.io/_posts/2025-11-18-add-ai-voice-agent-to-freeswitch.markdown

 ## Requirements

 You'll need an account in ElevenLabs, where you'll create or use an existing agent.
 For my test, I used the default public agent.
 Your agent should be configured for PCM 16000 Hz.
-You'll need to grab your Agent ID—we'll need it later.
+You'll need to grab your Agent ID - we'll need it later.

 ## Installing FreeSWITCH with mod_audio_stream

-I prefer a dockerized environment, and in my lab I used Docker—we'll use it extensively here.
+I prefer a dockerized environment, and in my lab I used Docker - we'll use it extensively here.

 To install FreeSWITCH, we'll use my project: